ManimCommunity/manim/docs/source/configuration.rst

      -w, --write_to_movie  Render the scene as a movie file (this is on by default)
      -s, --save_last_frame
-                           Save the last frame only (no movie file generated) -g, --save_pngs       Save each frame as a png -i, --save_as_gif     Save the video as gif --disable_caching     Disable caching (will generate partial-movie-files
+                           Save the last frame only (no movie file is generated) -g, --save_pngs       Save each frame as a png -i, --save_as_gif     Save the video as gif --disable_caching     Disable caching (will generate partial-movie-files